- Direct Database Queries

 Remote calls #

-Remote calls such as fetching information from external APIs or resources should rely on the WordPress HTTP API and should be cached.
+Remote calls such as fetching information from external APIs or resources should rely on the WordPress HTTP API (no cURL) and should be cached.
 More information.

 Using __FILE__ for page registration #